php-zendserverEstimated reading time: 7 minutes

 Zend Server is the platform that enables Continuous Delivery, which provides consistency, automation and collaboration capabilities throughout the application delivery cycle.
 Patterns are available to integrate Zend Server with: Chef, Jenkins, Nagios, Vmware, Puppet.

-For development purposes we provide you with a trial license that is valid until July-31st-2016.
+For development purposes we provide you with a time limited trial license.
 For production use you must provide a valid Zend Server license using the instructions below in the Usage section.

 Launching the Container from Docker-Hub